-Learning and development begin long before a child enters a classroom for the first time.
-In order for children to be ready for school, it’s critical that parents have the tools necessary to support their child’s development.
-For parents that are experiencing poverty, language barriers or geographic isolation, voluntary home visiting can be a valuable resource for supporting parents to be the best advocate for their child’s learning and development in the early years.
-Ultimately, investing in children from birth through family support programs ultimately saves money for tax payers as a result of the increased family self-sufficiency.
+As the needs of families in communities across the country can greatly vary, MIECHV is designed to give states flexibility in identifying local needs to maximize effectiveness in improving outcomes.
+For families experiencing poverty, language barriers, or geographic isolation, tailored home visiting services can be a valuable resource for supporting parents to be the best advocate for their child’s learning and development in the early years.
+Ultimately, investing in children from birth through family support programs saves money for taxpayers as a result of increased family self-sufficiency.